 It was the Chinese imperial palace, which was home to 24 emperors of Ming dynasty (1368–1644) and Qing dynasty (1644–1911).
-It is now situated in the center of Beijing, served as political center of China

 In 1987, UNESCO approved that Forbidden City was a World Heritage Site, and is listed as the largest collection of preserved ancient wooden structures in the world.

 Being built from 1406 to 1420 BC in Beijing